pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 ## Administrative User

 - Must Have
-  - If an administrative user creates a new standard user, it must be created
+  - If a new Classroom is created, it must be created
-  - If an administrative user changes the name of the standard user, the name must be changed both for the administrative user and the standard user
+  - If the Classroom is deleted, the Classroom must be deleted and it should not appear or be accessible for the administrative user and members of the deleted Classroom
-  - If an administrative user deletes a standard user, the standard user must be deleted and must no longer be able to access their account
-  - If an administrative user views a standard's user typing history, it must be the most recent history and accurately depict the standard user's history
+  - If a user is added to a Classroom, the user should appear in the Classroom and vice versa

 - Should Have
-  - If a new user group is created, it should be created
-  - If the user group's name is edited, the name should be changed both the administrative user and the user group
-  - If the user group is deleted, the user group should be deleted and it should not appear or be accessible for the administrative user and members of the user group
-  - If a user is added to a group, the user should appear in the group
-  - If a user is removed from a group, the user no should no longer appear in the group

-- Could Have
+  - When the due date passes for the typing challenge, the administrative user should know that users assigned will no longer be able to get credit for it
-  - If a group progress report is implemented, if a standard user is added to the group, the administrative user would be able to see their progress whilst in the group
-  - If a group progress report is implemented, if a standard user is deleted from the group, the administrative user will not see their progress going forward
+  - If a Classroom report is implemented, if a standard user is added to the Classroom, the administrative user should be able to see their progress whilst in the Classroom and if a standard user is deleted from the Classroom, the administrative user should not see their progress going forward

-## Super-Administrative Users
+## Super-Administrative User

 - Must Have
   - When a super-administrative user creates a user, it should always be of the type specified
   - When a super-administrative user sends an invite to a School, it must be sent out

+- Should Have
+  - When the super-administrative user assigns and unassigns, it must be added and removed to the specified Classroom

+- Could Have
+  - When a super-administrative user decides to remove from a School, it would be removed

 # Performance